kroketio/quart-keycloak/README.md

     # that you validate the signature like this:
     access_token_decoded = openid_keycloak.verify_token(resp["access_token"])

-    # @TO-DO: mark the user as "logged in" - do some database stuff, etc.
+    # do some database and session stuff here (like add user to the database)

     # optionally call the userinfo endpoint
     user = await openid_keycloak.user_info(access_token)